 Your expertise in the domain of malware analysis and dissection will help you get calls from big companies.

 Malware and data breaches are two of the most dangerous threats plaguing companies these days.
 Even the biggies like Yahoo, British Airways, Marriott International, and more have felt the brunt of lax security.
-Naturally, no one is immune to malicious intents of hackers and cybercriminals.
+Naturally, no one is immune to the malicious intentions of hackers and cybercriminals.

 With this prevalent problem, the demand for viable cybersecurity experts is also increasing exponentially — and will continue to do so.
 There are endless paths that you can take to kickstart your cybersecurity career; the tips mentioned above will surely give you a good head start into your career.

 About the Author: Lucy Manole

 Lucy Manole is a creative content writer and strategist at Right Mix Marketing, SEO-focused link building agency.
 She specializes in writing about digital marketing, technology, entrepreneurship, and education.
 When she is not writing or editing, she spends time reading books, cooking and traveling.
 You can connect with her on Twitter at @RightMixMktg